-Assess the Quality of the Explanation, if the article is explanatory
+Assess the Quality of the Explanation, if the Article is Explanatory

-Identify the author’s thesis.
 Pay attention to how balanced the author’s explanation is – does he or she present all sides equally so as to avoid clear judgement?
 Does the author effectively summarize sources used?
 (Please note that magazine and newspaper writing style does not require the types of in-text citations that we use in our papers).

 Depending on the information you are using, the currency of the site could be vital.
 Check for the date of publication or the date of the latest update.
 Most of the links on a website should also still work – if they no longer do, that may be a sign the site is too out of date to be useful.